 Header image courtesy of Maison Libanaise (Facebook)

-Awtar, G/F, 23 Staunton Street, Soho, Central | (+852) 2530 5900
+Awtar, 23 Staunton Street, Soho, Central | (+852) 2530 5900

-If you want to feel like Arabic royalty, then head over to Shahrazad Lebanese Dining Lounge & Bar where they will treat you like a queen.
-This Lebanese restaurant lounge is one of the most aesthetic restaurants we’ve across, with plush sofas and gilded furniture strewn across its dining space.
-Emerald blue, deep purple, and gold are just some of the bold exotic colours used in its interior décor, but Shahrazad is more than just pretty looks.
+If you want to feel like Arabic royalty, then head over to Shahrazad Lebanese Dining Lounge & Bar, where they will treat you like kings and queens.
+This Lebanese establishment is one of the most aesthetic restaurants we’ve come across, with plush sofas and gilded furniture strewn across its dining space.
+Emerald blue, deep purple, and gold are just some of the bold, exotic colours used in its interior décor, but Shahrazad is more than just pretty looks.